A High School like no other on the Central Coast . . .

 Our small class size (average of 16) allows students to be known and invites them to reach their full potential.
 The smaller setting also helps students develop real-life relational skills and appreciation for each other’s unique personalities, and it provides a safe place to grow, make mistakes, and be encouraged by their classmates.
 Truly, our students bloom during these years at all levels.

 Our high school students attend school three days weekly (M/W/F) much like a college setting, allowing them independence and two full week days to work on assignments or commit to other interests.
-Although we encourage students taking a full load, students are afforded the option of picking and choosing their classes.
 Parent involvement is important, but parents are no longer considered "home educators" as student independence is encouraged and required.
 We still love parents to be involved, however, and encourage them to read alongside students, express interest in studies, and be available for help and encouragement.

 To read more about our philosophy and program courses, click here.

-For more information about our program, please see our FAQ page or dowload the FAQ's here.
+For more information about our program, please see our FAQ page.